neutrons/inspired/README.md

     when you run the program for the first time, it may ask you to specify the paths to the DFT database and ML models.
 Set them to where you downloaded/extracted the files, and the main user interface should pop up.

-6. When you are done exit the inspired and the pixi environment
+6. When you are done, close INSPIRED and exit the pixi environment

     ```bash
     exit
     ```

+    The environment can be activated again by going to the `inspired` folder and run `pixi shell`.

 ### Option 2: Install INSPIRED as a conda environment ([v0.4.1](https://github.com/neutrons/inspired#package-versions))